 A study from McKinsey on the consumer decision journey found that two-thirds of the active research period involves consumer-driven marketing activities, such as Internet reviews and word-of-mouth recommendations from friends and family, as well as in-store interactions and past experiences.

 They like to curate content, ignoring those channels that do not resonate with them, in order to help their decision-making process.
 Because it is so easy to access prices, specifications, performance, and other factors, consumers have greater bargaining power.

 If car buyers are already so informed, what information can dealerships arm themselves with in order to counter shoppers who become part-time product experts?

 3 Ways Dealerships Can Increase Inventory Turnover with Data

 Know Your Customers’ Online Searching Habits

-Consumers now spend 12 hours online doing comparison shopping.
+Consumers now spend a significant number of hours online doing comparison shopping.
 And they’re not sitting at a desktop computer when they conduct research.

 In an Edmunds.com 2014 Car Shopping Trends Report, 100 percent of smartphone owners surveyed say they used their device to perform some sort of car-shopping activity, typically for vehicle and pricing information.

 It is clear your dealership needs to be accessible on a mobile platform to maximize user experience.
 Some factors that will turn off customers browsing your inventory on mobile platforms are: